-While planning a DIY project, we often skip on reading the entire set of instructions provided with the project equipment/components.
+While planning a DIY project, we often skip reading the instructions provided with the project equipment/components.

 If you do the same with epoxy floor coating, you may soon find the epoxy floors peeling off; beginners sometimes make mistakes that weaken or destroy the epoxy resin.